-The first email was sent out in 1972, and the world of emailing exploded in the 90s.
+The first email was sent out in 1972, and the world of emailing exploded in the ‘90s.
 We now live in a much more technologically advanced world.
 So, is email now dead?
 With large rises in smart phones, handheld devices, VR and so much more, you might think so.
 However, email is still a huge part of marketing communication.
-Here are a few ways email has kept up in the world of ever changing benchmarks, and how you can use this tool to effectively marketing yourself and your products.
+Here are a few ways email has kept up in the world of ever changing benchmarks, and how you can use this tool to effectively market yourself and your products.

 Like all smart platforms, innovative email providers have gone mobile.
 I would strongly suggest you use that to cater to a mobile-friendly world, since more than 48% of users check email on their mobile devices.
 Users have access to their emails in the palm of their hand, and they use that routinely.
 So, whether your campaign is good or bad (we’re betting good), it will most likely get significant recognition.
-Once you have an email platform that is mobile optimize, you'll be on your way.
+Once you have an email platform that is mobile optimized, you’ll be on your way.

 2. Targeting Capabilities